+Phase Two builds upon and continues work completed as a part of Phase One of the Tailwater Study, which was funded from the WSRA in 2014.
 The Tailwater Study builds upon work previously conducted by Colorado State University in the Lower Arkansas River Basin regarding irrigation practices, water consumption, and return flows pursuant to a number of CWCB and other grants.
-As discussed above, it specifically seeks to refine the generalized 10% tailwater assumption that came out of that work.
+As discussed above, it specifically seeks to refine the generalized 10% tailwater factor that came out of that work.